openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 It is important to mention that there is no connection between the instance of the `Op` class and the `Node` object created from it.
 The `Op` class is just an attributes container describing the operation.
-Model Optimizer uses the `Op` class during a model conversion to create node of the graph with attributes copied from the `Op` class instance.
+Model Optimizer uses the `Op` class during a model conversion to create a node of the graph with attributes copied from the `Op` class instance.
 Graph manipulations are performed with graph `Node`s and their attributes and does not involve `Op`s.

 There are a number of common attributes used in the operations.
 Here is the list of these attributes with description.